-TE PAE HERENGA O TĀMAKI -Covid-19 Response Workforce Development case study
+TE PAE HERENGA O TĀMAKI -COVID-19 RESPONSE WORKFORCE DEVELOPMENT GASE STUDY

 "It's just like the way that we work together.
 It's like a whole whānau, you know?
 And it's all positive and like who wouldn't want to work in a positive environment every day?"
 (Kaimahi)